Marsden Park, New South Wales: Amenities

 The suburb includes a caravan park, a golf driving range, a Hamrun Maltese Club and a chicken farm.
 The suburb is currently being developed with new residential and commercial areas.
 Sydney Business Park is a new commercial precinct in the suburb, adjacent to the Westlink M7 Motorway.
-The site includes an IKEA store, Costco warehouse with Costco Fuel Station, Bunnings Warehouse, a Woolies and Aldi supermarket, a Lindt Factory Outlet, a Dulux paint store, a Home Hub centre, a Home Consortium centre with Rebel Sport, Bing Lee.
-Commercial businesses include a Toll Group, TigerPak and Linfox logistics centre plus a Swire Cold Storage.
-Rent a Space Self Storage will be opening a new self storage facility in Ultimo Place in December 2020.There is also a Shell petrol station with a Coles Express and a 7/11 convenience store here.
-It formerly had Toys "R" Us and Babies "R" Us and a Salvation Army and cafe.

-Local cafes and fast-food restaurants: 24-hour McDonald's, Domino's, KFC, Boost Juice, Starbucks, Zambrero, The Barista Shed, Choice Sushi, Paradise Charcoal Chicken, Pizza Hut, Oporto.
+The site includes an IKEA store and Costco warehouse with Costco Fuel Station, among many other businesses in the area.